trallard/airflow-tutorial/source/first-airflow.md

 The following prerrequisites are needed:

 - Libraries detailed in the Setting up section (either via conda or pipenv)
-- mysql installed and running
+- mysql installed
+- text editor
+- command line

 ## Getting your environment up and running